baldurk/renderdoc/docs/in_application_api.rst

     * For D3D11 it must be the ``ID3D11Device`` device object.
     * For OpenGL it must be the ``HGLRC`` or ``GLXContext`` context object.
     * For Vulkan it must be the dispatch table pointer within the ``VkInstance``.
 This is a pointer-sized value at the location pointed to by the ``VkInstance``.
 NOTE - this is not the actual ``VkInstance`` pointer itself.
+You can use the RENDERDOC_DEVICEPOINTER_FROM_VKINSTANCE helper macro defined in the renderdoc header to obtain this pointer from any VkInstance.

     ``RENDERDOC_WindowHandle`` is a typedef to ``void *``.
 It is the platform specific ``HWND``, ``xcb_window_t``, or Xlib ``Window``.